syncfusion-content/javascript-docs/js/Grid/Editing.md

 N> 3.
 To get the primarykey field name, use [`getPrimaryKeyFieldNames`](https://help.syncfusion.com/api/js/ejgrid#methods:getprimarykeyfieldnames "getPrimaryKeyFieldNames") method.

-Default behaviour of Grid editing (i.e auto save the edit action on row selection changed) which can be modified by setting [`enableAutoSaveOnSelectionChange `](https://help.syncfusion.com/api/js/ejgrid#members:enableautosaveonselectionchange "enableAutoSaveOnSelectionChange ") property as `false`.
+Default behavior of Grid editing (i.e auto save the edit action on row selection changed) which can be modified by setting [`enableAutoSaveOnSelectionChange `](https://help.syncfusion.com/api/js/ejgrid#members:enableautosaveonselectionchange "enableAutoSaveOnSelectionChange ") property as `false`.

 ## Toolbar with edit option